Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Experiments

-\textbf{Datasets and Experimental Setup.} We evaluate both paradigms on standard open-set benchmarks, including CIFAR-10/100~\cite{cifar}, ImageNet-30~\cite{hendrycks2019using}, and ImageNet-100~\cite{cao2021open}.
+\textbf{Datasets and Experimental Setup.} We evaluate both paradigms on standard open-set benchmarks, including CIFAR-10/100~\citep{cifar}, ImageNet-30~\citep{hendrycks2019using}, and ImageNet-100~\citep{cao2021open}.
 For CIFAR-10/100, we use 100 labeled images per class from CIFAR-10 as the supervised data and the entire CIFAR-100 dataset as the unsupervised data.
 For ImageNet-30 and ImageNet-100, we adopt a 50-shot setting, using 50 labeled samples per class from the selected in-distribution (ID) classes.
-It is important to note that the test set in this setting contains only those classes present in the training data.
-For the pretrain–finetuning paradigm, the experimental setup and VLM performance remain consistent with those described in the semi-supervised setting.
-Further details can be found in Appendix~\ref{app:osst}.
+It is important to note that the test set in this setting contains only the classes seen during training.
+For pre-trained models, the experimental setups are consistent with those in the semi-supervised setting.
+Further details can be found in Appendix \ref{app:osst}.

 \textbf{Experiment Results.} As shown in Table~\ref{tab:performance_comparison}, zero-shot CLIP and its fine-tuned variants consistently outperform other methods across all datasets, with particularly strong results on ImageNet-30 and ImageNet-100.
 This advantage stems from their data efficiency—without reliance on noisy unlabeled data, VLMs are less impacted by out-of-distribution (OOD) samples in low-quality datasets.
 In contrast, SSL methods are more sensitive to such data quality issues, as they require specialized mechanisms to identify and filter out OOD samples.
 This reliance on additional OOD handling procedures inevitably affects both training efficiency and final performance, often leading to suboptimal results.
-Moreover, unlike SSL paradigms, pretrain–finetuning approaches benefit from extensive large-scale pretraining followed by targeted fine-tuning, resulting in consistently lower performance variance and a higher ceiling that scales with the amount of labeled data.
-Based on the above analysis, we conclude that the pretrain–finetuning paradigm is more suitable in scenarios where unlabeled data contains previously unseen classes.
+Moreover, pre-trained models derive distinct advantages from two key stages: first, they undergo extensive large-scale pre-training on diverse datasets, and second, they are refined through targeted fine-tuning on task-specific data.
+This two-step process enables them to achieve consistently lower performance variance across different data distributions and a higher performance ceiling.
+Based on the analysis, we conclude that pretrained models are better suited for scenarios where unlabeled data contain previously unseen classes, and that the impact of noisy data is far more severe than that of ``adaptation bias''.